potpie-ai/momentum-core/docs/introduction-to-momentum/contributing-to-momentum.md

 # Contributing to momentum

 We welcome and deeply appreciate any contributions to momentum.
-No matter how small, every contribution is valuable and will be duly acknowledged.
+No matter how small, every contribution is valuable!

+Contributions can be of the form:
+1. Documentation : Help improve our docs!
+If you fixed a problem, chances are others faced it too.
+2. Code : Help us make improvements to existing features and build new features for momentum.
+3. Tests :  Help us make momentum resilient by contributing tests.

 >Contributors should follow the [code of conduct](/docs/introduction-to-momentum/code_of_conduct.md)